psycopaths/jdoop/README.md

 PathFinder's concolic execution engine [jDART][0] and [Randoop][1], a feedback-directed random testing engine.

-# Setting up
+# Installation and Configuration

 After you've cloned the repository, you can configure various parameters in `jpfdoop.ini`.
 Most importantly, change `jpf-core` and `jpf-jdart` in the `jpfdoop` section so that they point to the main directories of jpf-core and jpf-jdart, respectively.
 Do not use `~` as a shorthand for your home directory.
+JPF-Doop needs version 6 of `jpf-core` and `jpf-jdart`.

 # Usage